IsoAnalytica/Sentinel-Public/README.md

 # Recommended PC Specs

-I recommend running Sentinel on an always-on decent modern Windows PC in your clinic with at least a multi-core processor i5/i7 etc and on a PC with at least 4Gb of RAM.
+I recommend running Sentinel on an always-on decent modern Windows PC in your clinic with at least a multi-core processor i5/i7 etc and at least 8 Gb of RAM.
 The software must be installed on PCs that have access to the TDS directory and all paths provided in the configuration steps below.

 # Setting up Sentinel